optit-cloud-team/optit-lab-springmvc-example/README.md

 6. **Security Best Practices**: Apply security best practices, such as securing database connections, implementing access controls, and scanning container images for vulnerabilities, to protect the application and its data.

 By incorporating these DevOps practices, you can enhance the development, deployment, and operations of the Recipe Management System, ensuring reliability, scalability, and security.

-# mysql [2ways]
-To set up MySQL and configure it for your Recipe Management System, follow these comprehensive steps:
-###pull image and create single instance mysql file
-look for documentation

 ### MySQL Installation and Configuration [local einstall and configure]